Skip to content

 Who looks after street lights

-We look after most street lights on adopted roads in Cheshire East.
-We are only responsible for the lights that appear on our mapping tool.
+We look after most street lights, illuminated signs and traffic sign bollards on adopted roads in Cheshire East.

 Housing associations may look after lighting on or near their property.

 Developers look after street lighting on new developments until we have adopted the lighting.
-Once we have adopted it then we will take over responsibility and it will appear on our report it tool map.
+Once we have adopted it then we will take over responsibility.
 You should contact the developer direct to report any issues with their lighting.

-Town and parish councils usually look after decorative, architectural or feature lighting and you should report any issues with them to your town or parish council.
+Town and parish councils look after some street lighting on adopted roads and you should report any issues with them to your town or parish council.

 When to report an issue with a street light

-If the situation is not dangerous, such as a light out or a flickering light then you should report this online using our report it tool below.
+If the situation is not dangerous, such as a light out or a flickering light then you should report this online using our report it tool.

 It is helpful if you can give us either the column number as written on the lamp post or a nearby house number or landmark so it can be easily located.